DallasMcNeil/Block-Keeper/README.md

 ### From Source

 Once you download the source from Github.
-Navigate to the download folder using the command line and run the setup script.
+Navigate to the downloaded folder using the command line and run the setup script.
 You will need [npm](https://www.npmjs.com/get-npm) installed.
 All scripts use bash.

 `./setup`